 12) Play pub games.
 There are a couple of mega pubs in Stockholm that offer more than the usual dartboards and fruit machines.
 At O’Learys Tolv you can try curling, go bowling or mess around on whacky golf simulators.
 BallBreaker has slot-car racing, shuffleboard, and simulators that let you hunt virtual bears and elk (it doesn’t get much more Swedish than that).

 13) Watch free stand-up comedy.
-The Big Ben Pub in Södermalm has free stand-up shows on Tuesdays, Thursdays and Sundays at 8pm, with acts performing in English and Swedish.
+The Big Ben Pub in Södermalm has free stand-up shows on Mondays, Tuesdays, Thursdays and Sundays at 8pm, with acts performing in English and Swedish.

 15) Get a massage while listening to organ music (yes, really).
 Now and then, after the noon service on Wednesdays, the folks at S:t Görans kyrka offer free shoulder and back massages.